-Gasoline vehicles are equipped with 12-volt, low-maintenance batteries that requires infrequent watering.
+Gasoline vehicles are equipped with 12-volt, side-post or top-post battery.
+The side-post battery requires infrequent watering.
 When changing a 12-volt battery in any gasoline-powered vehicle, the same size battery with adequate amperage ratings should be used as a replacement.